vrumg/b2broker/README.md

 Server and Client located under ./cmd

 Start server with command
 ```
 make run-server
 ```

 Then open the second terminal and start client with command
 ```
 make run-client
 ```

-Ensure, that logs look similar to the example below.
+Check logs to look similar to the example below

 For server:
 ```